dotmanjohn/RemoteAssignment/README.md

 Finding: The most ordered product by quantity is “Classic Vest, S” with productkey 471, followed by “Short-Sleeve Classic Jersey, XL” with product key 491 and so on.
 ********************************************************************

-•	Top 10 ordered products by SalesAmount (Product Key) (ASSUMING ALL ORDERS WERE MADE IN THE SAME CURRENCY)
+•	Top 10 ordered products by SalesAmount and ProductKey

+(ASSUMING ALL ORDERS WERE MADE IN THE SAME CURRENCY)

 _select rs."ProductKey", "ProductName", count(1) num_times_ordered, sum("OrderQuantity") order_qty, sum("SalesAmount") salesamount